CSCC Awards & Grants

 APPLICATION PROCESS

 The applicant is to submit an online application via the CSCC website.
-Applications are accepted on an on-going basis throughout the year.
+The application deadline is April 10, 2026.

 AWARDING OF GRANTS